HOURS:

 Dr. Griffiths grew up in southern New Jersey and received his B.A. in biology from Earlham College in Richmond, Indiana.
 His initial research interests were in herpetology, focusing on the reproductive ecology and morphology of snakes and turtles.
 (Herpetologica, Southwestern Naturalist) For many years, he planned to become a college professor.
 He completed four years of a Ph.D. program in Ecology and Evolutionary Biology at the University of Nebraska, as well as a year of professional woodworking in Massachusetts, prior to entering veterinary school.
 Dr. Griffiths received his veterinary degree from Purdue University in 2003 and joined the staff at Walkersville Veterinary Clinic shortly thereafter.
 He has been co-owner of the practice since 2006.

-DR. RACHELLE JORESS, D.V.M.
+RACHELLE JORESS, D.V.M.

 Dr. Rachelle Joress grew up on Long Island, New York, horseback riding and enjoying a menagerie of pets.
 She majored in Evolutionary Biology at Harvard University and received her DVM degree from Cornell University College of Veterinary Medicine in 2017.
 Following her passion for equine medicine, Dr. Joress completed an ambulatory and critical care equine internship In central Virginia.
 Since then she has been practicing equine medicine in Maryland and, more recently, working with small animals as well.

 Her professional interests include equine lameness, dentistry, and emergency medicine, as well as small animal general medicine.
 She values client education and finding treatments that are best suited to the unique needs of her patients and clients.
 In addition, she has enjoyed traveling to care for animals in underserved communities, including working equids in the Dominican Republic as well as cats and dogs on Native American reservations in South Dakota.
 In her free time, she enjoys rock climbing, backpacking, traveling, cooking, and spending time with her husband Howie, and their dog Photon and polydactyl cat Milo.
+Dr. Joress has been part of the Walkersville Veterinary Clinic since 2020 and has been lending her expertise to both the small and large animal communities.